Edinburgh, the Highlands and Islands

 Day 1: Arrive Edinburgh

 Today you will arrive in Scotland’s much-loved capital, Edinburgh.
-Discover its fascinating history, unsurpassed beauty and warm, friendly locals.
+Discover its fascinating history, unsurpassed beauty and friendly locals.
 You will be met at the airport and transferred to your centrally located hotel, situated close to the station.

 Day 2: Edinburgh, West Highland Line, Fort William